realm/realm-swift/README.md

 github "realm/realm-cocoa" "swift-2.0"
 ```

-_**Attention**: RealmSwift via Carthage relies on prebuilt binaries currently as [Carthage doesn't offer yet any
+_**Attention**: Realm Swift via Carthage relies on prebuilt binaries currently as [Carthage doesn't offer yet any
 possibility to specify the desired scheme to build](https://github.com/carthage/Carthage/issues/395).
-This doesn't effect the availability of the regularly released RealmSwift via Carthage._
+This doesn't affect the availability of the regularly released Realm Swift via Carthage._

 ## Contributing